Clusters divide your site into parts, and deliver crawl results for each part you defined. This allows for

 Here's an example of what clusters may look like:

-The system always creates one default cluster that contains all pages.
+The system always creates one default cluster that contains all URLs.

 Defining clusters is done through a set of rules that can be entered when creating a crawl.
 To create a cluster, first expand the advanced settings and scroll down to the Clusters section.